tscholze/powershell-github-issue-blogger/README.md

 ![Sample blog screenshot](sample-blog.png)

 ## Contributing
-This is just a fancy-minded weeend project proof of concept.
-That means, no contribution is necessary.
+This is just a fancy-minded weekend project proof of concept.
+That means, no contribution is necessary but appreciated.

 ## Authors
 Just me, [Tobi]([https://tscholze.github.io).